Translational Research Project Grant

 The benefits of breaking up prolonged sedentary time on heart disease risk in people with spinal cord injury

-Summary: This project will investigate the benefits of breaking up prolonged sedentary time with regular short bouts of exercise on heart disease risk in people with spinal cord injury.
+Summary: This project will investigate the benefits of breaking up prolonged periods of inactivity (sedentary time) with regular short bouts of exercise on heart disease risk in people with spinal cord injury.

 Prolonged periods of time spent inactive and sitting increases the risk of heart disease even if the person is active at other times.
 This means that even people who meet the government guidelines of 150 minutes of moderate physical activity per week may have a higher risk of heart disease if they spend long periods being sedentary (sitting).
 Heart disease is the leading cause of death in people with spinal cord injury which may be because they are highly sedentary.